Program in the History of Medicine Faculty & Administration

 The Program in the History of Medicine at Cedars-Sinai brings together a distinguished faculty of doctors, scholars, authors and experts.
 The program’s faculty combines broad expertise in epidemiology, ethics, history and, of course, many facets of medicine.

 Rena Selya, PhD, MLIS, is an historian and archivist of science and medicine.
 She has a PhD in the history of science from Harvard University and a master’s in library and information science from UCLA.
 Selya came to archival work after nearly 20 years as an historian of 20th-century American biomedicine, focusing on the history of genetics, molecular biology, cancer research and neuroscience.
 She taught the history of science and medicine as well as American history at Harvard University, UCLA and Santa Monica College.
-Her biography of Salvador Luria is forthcoming from the MIT Press.
+Her biography of Salvador Luria is available from the MIT Press.

 Sari J. Siegel, PhD, is an historian of the Holocaust and the history of medicine.
 After receiving her PhD from the University of Southern California, she was the Hartman Postdoctoral Fellow at Yale University's Fortunoff Video Archive.
 The recipient of numerous grants, Siegel has also held fellowships in residence in Berlin, Munich, Vienna, and Washington, D.C.
 She has presented her scholarship at academic workshops and conferences in seven countries.
 Her publications include articles in Holocaust and Genocide Studies and the Journal of Genocide Research.
 She is currently a member of the Lancet Commission on Medicine and the Holocaust and is adapting her dissertation on Jewish prisoner-physicians in Nazi camps into a book manuscript.